youne-elma/Random-Quote-Machine/random-quote-machine/README.md

 ## Demo

-Here is the working live Demo: []
-And the figma design that i did myself: []
+Here is the working live Demo: [] /// when i will finish all the projects And the figma design that i did myself: (FreeCodeCamp Projects)[https://www.figma.com/file/93irN0bTAY1AldEJxt8jc2/FreeCodeCamp-Projects?node-id=0%3A1]

 ## Technologies